-Wild Twins will ride again in 2021 as an online expedition, with a mixture of live and recorded classes and a parcel of wild materials sent to you before the course starts.
-The course will run from 25th April until 15 May and all the course details, joining information and prices are here.
+Wild Twins will ride again twice in 2021 as an online expedition, with a mixture of live and recorded classes and a parcel of wild materials sent to you before the course starts.
+The first course will run from 25th April until 15 May and filled up within a month of announcement.
+We are holding the course again in November 2021 and all the course details, joining information and prices are here.
 What we might lose in not being in the same room together, we will gain by folks who are far away being able to join us, no one needs to fly or travel, and we will all find the wildness in our own locales, as well as in our art and writing.
 This will be the third outing for our unique course, where we bring image and language together, where we bring the outside in, and make everything from scratch, no tired machine-made thoughts pass muster, we’ll branch like trees and chase stories round the woods.
 Go to the link for more about the course, and scroll below for previous incarnations of this work, which is dear to us both.
 This year we are providing 3 low-cost bursaries.

 You will sow your your words, uncivilise your art, learn how to make paints, inks, cordage, books, charcoal, quills and brushes from what you can find, pick poems from hedgerows and find stories under stones.
 We will paint from the point of view of boulders, and moss, take time to hear the opinion of passing migratory birds.
 With all this, we will learn how to welcome the wild twin home.